Deducteam/hol2dk/README.md

 ```

 Once HOL-Light files have been translated to Lambdapi files, it is possible
-to translate Lambdapi files into [Coq](https://coq.inria.fr/) files
+to translate the obtained Lambdapi files into [Coq](https://coq.inria.fr/) files
-using the Coq export feature of Lambdapi.
+using the Coq [export](https://lambdapi.readthedocs.io/en/latest/options.html#export) feature of Lambdapi.

-If your Lambdapi files have been generated using `file.mk`, you can simply do:
+If the Lambdapi files have been generated using `file.mk`, you can simply do:
 ```
 make -j $jobs -f file.mk v # to generate Coq files make -j $jobs -f file.mk vo # to check the generated Coq files